 In accordance with the 'Green Initiative' the Company has been sending the AnnualReport / Notice of AGM in electronic mode to those shareholders whose Email ids areregistered with the Company and / or the Depository Participants.
 Your Directors arethankful to the shareholders for actively participating in the Green Initiative.

-The Extract of Annual Return as required under section 92(3) of the Companies Act 2013and rule 12(1) of the Companies (Management and Administration) Rules 2014 in Form MGT-9is annexed herewith as "Annexure-5" for your kind perusal and information.
+The Extract of Annual Return as required under Section 92(3) of the Companies Act 2013and rule 12(1) of the Companies (Management and Administration) Rules 2014 in Form MGT-9 is annexed herewith as "Annexure-4" for your kind perusal and information.

 30. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE OUTGO

-There were no foreign exchange earnings and outgo during the year under review givenbelow:
+The details of foreign exchange earnings and outgo during the year under review givenbelow: